Unit 731: Prisoners and victims

-No one who entered Unit 731 came out alive.
+No Unit 731 prisoners survived.
 Prisoners were usually received into Unit 731 at night in motor vehicles painted black with a ventilation hole but no windows.
 The vehicle would pull up at the main gates and one of the drivers would go to the guardroom and report to the guard.
 That guard would then telephone to the "Special Team" in the inner-prison (Shirō Ishii's brother was head of this Special Team).
 Then, the prisoners would be transported through a secret tunnel dug under the facade of the central building to the inner-prisons.
 One of the prisons housed women and children (Building 8), while the other prison housed men (Building 7).
 Once at the inner-prison, technicians would take samples of the prisoners' blood and stool, test their kidney function, and collect other physical data.
 Once deemed healthy and fit for experimentation, prisoners lost their names and were given a three-digit number, which they retained until their death.
 Whenever prisoners died after the experiments they had been subjected to, a clerk of the 1st Division struck their numbers off an index card and took the deceased prisoner's manacles to be put on new arrivals to the prison.

 There is at least one recorded instance of "friendly" social interaction between prisoners and Unit 731 staff.
 Technician Naokata Ishibashi interacted with two female prisoners, a 21-year-old Chinese woman and a 19-year-old Ukrainian woman.
 The two prisoners told Ishibashi that they had not seen their faces in a mirror since being captured and begged him to get one.
 Ishibashi snuck a mirror to them through a hole in the cell door.